The Takeover Code

 - If the offeror acquires an interest in shares in an offeree company (i.e. a target) at a price higher than the value of the offer, the offer must be increased accordingly.

-- The offeree company must appoint a competent independent adviser whose advice on the offer must be made known to all the shareholders, together with the opinion of the board.
+- The offeree company must appoint a competent independent adviser whose advice on the financial terms of the offer must be made known to all the shareholders, together with the opinion of the board.

 - Favourable deals for selected shareholders are banned.